microsoft/azure-openai-in-a-day-workshop/exercises/email_app.md

 2. Run the app via `streamlit run email_app.py`
 3. Add fake functionality that when somebody presses one of the buttons, that the UI prints something

-### Add OpenAI
+### Add Azure OpenAI Service

-Once your app UI is running, add OpenAI:
+Once your app UI is running, add Azure OpenAI Service:

-1. Add OpenAI to generate a summary
+1. Add Azure OpenAI Service to generate a summary
-2. Add OpenAI to generate an answer
+2. Add Azure OpenAI Service to generate an answer